cedardevs/onestop-clients/onestop-python-client/README.md

-At the moment, that pod will tail -f /dev/null to stay open so you can exec into the container with - ` kubectl exec -it pyconsumer bash
+At the moment, that pod will tail -f /dev/null to stay open so you can exec into the container with - ` kubectl exec -it pod/pyconsumer -- bash
 `
 # In the container
 Manually add smeFunc.py